Exidia recisa: Microscopic characters

 The microscopic characters are typical of the genus Exidia.
-The basidia are ellipsoid, septate, 8–15 x 6–10 μm.
-The spores are allantoid (sausage-shaped), 14–15 x 3–3.5 μm.
+The basidia are ellipsoid, septate, 8 to 15 by 6 to 10 μm.
+The spores are allantoid (sausage-shaped), 14 to 15 by 3 to 3.5 μm.

 Similar species

-Fruit bodies of Exidia repanda are similarly coloured and microscopically indistinguishable.
+In Europe, fruit bodies of Exidia repanda are similarly coloured and microscopically indistinguishable.
 The fruit bodies are button-shaped, however, never becoming conical and pendulous, and the species typically occurs on birch, never on willow.
 Fruit bodies of Exidia umbrinella are also similar, but the species only occurs on conifers and is uncommon.
-The widespread Exidia glandulosa has much darker, blackish brown fruit bodies with sparse warts or small, peg-like projections on their surface.
+Exidia brunneola is also uncommon and occurs on poplar.
+The widespread E. glandulosa has much darker, blackish brown fruit bodies with sparse warts or small, peg-like projections on their surface.

 Habitat and distribution

 Exidia recisa is a wood-rotting species, typically found on dead attached twigs and branches.
-It was originally recorded on willow and most frequently occurs on this substrate, although it has also been reported on poplar, alder, and Prunus species.
+It was originally recorded on willow and most frequently occurs on this substrate, although it has also been reported on alder, and Prunus species.
 Exidia recisa typically fruits in autumn and winter.
-It is widely distributed in North and Central America, Europe, and northern Asia.
+It is widely distributed in Europe, but its distribution elsewhere is uncertain because it has only recently been distinguished from morphologically similar species in North America and Asia.
+Based on DNA sequencing, it is said to be present in North America as well as the more common E. crenata.